|Nutritional Guidelines (per serving)|

 Gather the ingredients.
 Preheat oven to 400 F.

-With a sharp chef's knife, split the live lobster in half lengthwise.
-Start with the head side and work the knife back toward the tail.
-Starting with the head end, the process kills the lobster instantly.
+With a sharp chef's knife, split each live lobster in half lengthwise, starting with the head and working the knife back toward the tail.
+When you begin at the head end, the process kills the lobster instantly.

 Brush the lobster with olive oil and bake in the preheated oven for 15 minutes.

 Make the Béchamel Sauce